D&D Dice Sets: 7 Things to Consider Before Buying

 Whatever experience level you are, or your reasons for buying a Dungeons and Dragons dice set, there are a few things you should consider while perusing our D&D dice selection:

 Your D&D Character

 The first thing to consider before buying a set of D&D dice is what kind of character you’ll be playing.
 Why does this matter?
-Because the dice are a very visible, tactile and integral part of the game, and if they tie in with your character they add a lot to the atmosphere and imaginative experience.
+Because your dice are a very visible, tactile and integral part of the game, and if they tie in visually and conceptually with your character then they add a lot to the atmosphere and imaginative experience.

 Green dice would certainly be a good choice for a druid or a ranger, purple dice for a wizard or sorcerer, and metallic, black or gray dice for a fighter.
 But you don't have to stick with traditional concepts.
 The dice can represent any aspect of your character, such as their personality, their equipment, their alignment, their race, or their skills.
 You could even have multiple dice sets for a single character, with each set being used for different reasons.

 And if you use miniatures in your D&D game, you may also want to think about getting a dice set that matches or compliments your character model.
 It certainly doesn't have to be "matchy-matchy" in colors, but if your character model is wearing red robes, you might want to consider dice that have at least some red in them.

 Also, from a purely practical standpoint, having a dice set that correlates well with your character makes it easier to tell your dice apart from the dice of other party members.
 So in case a die gets borrowed or accidentally makes its way into another player's table area, you’ll know at a glance which one is yours.